MKT 304 - Marketing Management » Fall 2022 » Test 2

 B. The product has no competitive advantage over those already in the market.

-C. The product's advantages are easy to communicate.
+C. The product is easy to use.

 D. The product can be tried on a limited basis, without a lot of risk to the customer.